-- Loosening, deformation or fracture of the implant - Acute post-operative wound infections and late infections with possible sepsis - Migration, subluxation of the implant with resulting reduction in range of movement - Fractures resulting from unilateral joint loading - Thrombosis and embolism - · Wound hematoma and delayed wound healing - Temporary and protracted functional neurological perturbation - Tissue reactions as the result of allergy or foreign body reaction to dislodged particles. - Corrosion with localized tissue reaction and pain - Pain, a feeling of malaise or abnormal sensations due to the implant used - Bone loss due to stress shielding
+- Loosening, deformation or fracture of the implant - Acute post-operative wound infections and late infections with possible sepsis - Migration, subluxation of the implant with resulting reduction in range of movement - Fractures resulting from unilateral joint loading - Thrombosis and embolism - Wound hematoma and delayed wound healing - Temporary and protracted functional neurological perturbation - Tissue reactions as the result of allergy or foreign body reaction to dislodged particles - Corrosion with localized tissue reaction and pain - Pain, a feeling of malaise or abnormal sensations due to the implant used - Bone loss due to stress shielding

-All possible complications listed here are not typical of Paragon 28® Inc. products but are in principle observed with any implant.
-Promptly inform Paragon 28®, Inc. as soon as complications occur in connection with the implants or surgical instruments used.
-In the event of premature failure of an implant in which a causal relationship with its geometry, surface quality or mechanical stability is suspected, please provide Paragon 28®, Inc. with the explant(s) in a cleaned, disinfected and sterile condition.
-Paragon 28®, Inc. cannot accept any other returns of used implants.
+All possible complications listed here are not typical of Paragon 28®, Inc. products but are in principle observed with any implant.
+Promptly inform Paragon 28® as soon as complications occur in connection with the implants or surgical instruments used.
+In the event of premature failure of an implant in which a causal relationship with its geometry, surface quality or mechanical stability is suspected, please provide Paragon 28® with the explant(s) in a cleaned, disinfected and sterile condition.
+Paragon 28® cannot accept any other returns of used implants.
 The surgeon is held liable for complications associated with inadequate asepsis, inadequate preparation of the osseous implant bed in the case of implants, incorrect indication or surgical technique or incorrect patient information and consequent incorrect patient behavior.

-WARNINGS AND PRECAUTIONS
+WARNINGS AND PRECAUTIONS -

 - Re-operation to remove or replace implants may be required at any time due to medical reasons or device failure.
-If corrective action is not taken, complications may occur. - Use of an undersized plate or screw in areas of high functional stresses may lead to implant fracture and failure. - Plates and screws, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - The implants and guide wires are intended for single use only. - Instruments, guide wires and screws are to be treated as sharps. - Do not use other manufacturer's instruments or implants in conjunction with the BABY GORILLA®/GORILLA® Plating System. - If a stainless steel GORILLA Breakaway Screw is used, it may only be used standalone. - The device should only be used in pediatric patients where the growth plates have fused or in which active growth plates will not be crossed by the system implants or instrumentation.
+If corrective action is not taken, complications may occur. - Use of an undersized screw in areas of high functional stresses may lead to implant fracture and failure. - · Plates and screws, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - The implants and guide wires are intended for single use only.
+Re-use may cause product failure and could lead to disease transmission. - Instruments, guide wires and screws are to be treated as sharps. - Do not use other manufacturer's instruments or implants in conjunction with the Monster® Screw System.

-MR SAFETY INFORMATION-
+MR SAFETY INFORMATION -

-The BABY GORILLA® /GORILLA® Plating System has not been evaluated for safety and compatibility in the MR environment.
-It has not been tested for heating, migration, or image artifact in the MR environment.
-The safety of BABY GORILLA® Plating System in the MR environment is unknown.
+The Monster® Screw System has not been evaluated for safety and compatibility in the MR environment.
+It has not been tested for heating, migration or image artifact in the MR environment.
+The safety of the Monster® Screw System in the MR Environment is unknown.
 Scanning a patient who has this device may result in patient injury.